| 27 June 2006 CBC failed to properly distribute

 in the case.
 The Guild’s senior staff representative,

+Dan Oldfield, was a key witness.
 The collective agreements oblige the CBC to implement

 any CCSB recommendation that doesn't endanger the pension